JA Pryse, Senior Archivist III

 Data-driven, Efficiency-Focused Research

 My research focuses on the impact of information system components (data + human) and the ability to process information (product) efficiently.
-My work centers on cultural heritage content/information management systems and workflow methodology.
-I am interested in measuring the rate and efficiency of information flow by exploring traditional goal and system models and forecasting models to predict or prevent possible barriers and obstructions from subsystem to the end product.
+My work focuses on cultural heritage content and information management systems, as well as workflow methodologies.
+I am interested in measuring the rate and efficiency of information flow by exploring traditional goal and system models, as well as forecasting models, to predict or prevent possible barriers and obstructions from the subsystem to the end product.

 The Carl Albert Center Archives, along with Harvard University and the University of Iowa, was awarded collaborative research grant funds from the National Science Foundation (NSF) for the project “Understanding the Evolution of Political Campaign Advertisements over the Last Century”.